PROBATE CAVEAT SOLICITORS - INJUNCTION LAWYERS - CONTESTED DISPUTED WILLSSOLICITORS HELPLINE: ☎ 0330 660 7004

 A probate caveat is a written notice to the Probate Registry, the intention of which is to prevent a grant of probate from being issued to a third party without warning being transmitted to the person who filed the notice and thereby entered the caveat.
 The person who benefits from the probate caveat is known as a caveator and they must, within 8 days of receiving notice of a third parties intentions to obtain a grant of probate, take legal action otherwise the caveat ceases to have effect.
 This means that the person who files the application may effectively obtain extra time to make enquiries and to obtain such information to determine whether or not there may be sufficient grounds to oppose the issue of grant of probate in a court of law.
 A probate caveat must be filed before the day that an application for grant of probate is received or it will be of no effect and once granted a caveat lasts for 6 months whereupon it must be renewed.
-Extreme care must be taken to ensure that the deceased exact name is used in the application for a caveat.
+Extreme care must be taken by a probate caveat solicitor to ensure that the deceased exact name is used in the application.

 In disputed will cases it is not always appropriate to lodge a probate caveat and it may simply be necessary to take action against the estate by issuing legal proceedings in the High Court after a Grant of Probate has been issued.
 It may in certain circumstances be necessary to issue an injunction against the executors of the estate.
 An injunction is an equitable remedy whereby the court can order a particular person to either do or refrain from doing certain acts which in these cases can include a bar on the distribution of money or property until such time as the legal issues are resolved.
 Breach of an injunction can be a serious offence that may carry both civil and criminal liability and penalties including imprisonment for contempt of court.